influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/limit-and-slimit.md

 ---
-title: The LIMIT and SLIMIT clause
+title: LIMIT and SLIMIT clauses
-list_title: LIMIT and SLIMIT clause
 description: >
   Use the `LIMIT` and `SLIMIT` clauses to limit the number of [points](/influxdb/v2.4/reference/glossary/#point) and the number of [series](/influxdb/v2.4/reference/glossary/#series) returned in queries.
 menu: